 Contemporary Literature MA

-Contemporary literature is full of innovation, diversity and creativity and we explore this through a huge range of forms and genres.
+Contemporary literature is full of innovation, diversity and creativity and we explore this exciting field through a huge range of forms and genres.
 The texts and topics you study will reflect the most pressing debates informing writers and critics today.

 - Location – York campus